thecloudgarage/springboot-examples/validated/springboot-efficient-search-rest-api-with-okta/README.md

 * data.sql changed to a full dump and moved to mysql-dump directory instead of /src/main/resources
 * To run simply execute "docker-compose up -d --build" (change variables as needed in docker-compose.yml)

+> **NOTE** pom.xml has one okta dependency included and that's all!
+Everything else is managed by OKTA configurations.
+>
 ### STEP-1 OKTA SETUP
 * Register via https://developer.okta.com/login/ and any method (google, github, etc.)
 * Complete initial nuances of goals, etc.